cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 6. Choose how many items the slider should show, the image thumbnails will fit the available width.

 == Changelog ==

+= Version 1.3.16 - Released: Mar 27, 2020 =

+* New: support for WooCommerce 4.0
+* New: support for WordPress 5.4
+* New: compatibility with YITH WooCommerce Color and Label Gallery feature
+* Update: plugin framework

 = Version 1.3.15 - Released: Dec 23, 2019 =